Ice cream float: Purple cow

 In the context of ice cream soda, a purple cow is vanilla ice cream in purple grape soda.
 The Purple Cow, a restaurant chain in the southern United States, features this and similar beverages.
 In a more general context, a purple cow may refer to a non-carbonated grape juice and vanilla ice cream combination.
 Grapico, a brand of grape soda bottled in Birmingham, Alabama, is ubiquitously linked to ice cream floats in that state.

-Sherbet cooler

-The American Friendly's chain had a variation known as a "sherbet cooler," which was a combination of orange or watermelon sherbet, vanilla syrup and seltzer water.
-(At present, it is billed as a "slammer.")
+The soda is named after Gelett Burgess's 1895 nonsense poem Purple Cow.